Conditions of Contract (International)

 travel.
 For International Connecting Flights the check in starts

-75 minutes prior to departure time and for domestic flights the check
+03 hours prior to the departure time and closes 60 minutes (75 minutes in case of Dubai and Kabul) prior to departure time and for domestic flights the check

 in starts 02 hours prior to the departure time and closes 45 minutes prior to the